dungerdunger/dungerdunger.github.io/_writing/this_blessed_earth.md

 ---
-title: ‘This Blessed Earth’
+title: "‘This Blessed Earth’"
 client: Undark
 client-logo: undark.png
-pubdate: 2017-10-20
+pubdate: 2017-10-20 05:01:00 +0000
 type: review
 teaser: Ted Genoways’ book looks at the forces shaping prairie life, including the climate shortsightedness that could give us another Dust Bowl.
 link: https://undark.org/article/book-review-genoways-this-blessed-earth/
 featured: true
 img: assets/img/blessed-base.jpg

 ---
 On July 4, 1886, Theodore Roosevelt spoke at an Independence Day celebration in Dickinson, Dakota Territory.
 “It is not what we have that will make us a great nation,” the future president told the crowd.
 “It is the way in which we use it.”

  This question of stewardship is central to the American experiment.
 Simply defining the terms is a persistent struggle.
 For Roosevelt, “we” referred to white, European immigrants, and “what we have” was a function of what was taken — violently, deceptively — from those who had lived on the land for millennia.
 Today, the questions of who “we” are, what we have, how we got it, and how we use it undergird a high-stakes national identity crisis.
 Just check Twitter.